zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 2. Using method [Get-Zone-NS-Names], obtain the names of the name servers from the *Child Zone* ("Child Zone Name Server Names").

+3. If the *Name Server IPs* set or the *Child Zone Name Server Names* set is empty or undefined, then output an undefined set and exit these test procedures.

 3. If no name in *Child Zone Name Server Names* is an [in-bailiwick] name server name:
    1. Output an empty set.
-   2. Exit.
+   2. Exit these test procedures.

-4. Create a set of name servers ("Name Servers") where each unique [in-bailiwick] name server name is linked to an empty set of IP addresses.
+4. Create an empty set the [in-bailiwick] name server names from the *Child Zone Name Server Names* set, where each name is linked to an empty set of IP addresses ("Name Servers").

-5. For each [in-bailiwick] in *Child Zone Name Server Names*:
+5. For name in *Name Servers* do:
+   1. Create the following two [DNS queries][DNS Query]:
+      1. Query type A and the [in-bailiwick] name as the query name ("A Query").
+      2. Query type AAAA and the [in-bailiwick] name as the query name ("AAAA Query").
-   1. Send an A and an AAAA query to all servers in *name server IPs* with the RD flag unset.
+   2. Send *A Query* and *AAAA Query* to all servers in *name server IPs* and process the [DNS Responses][DNS Response] from each of them.
-   2. If a delegation (referral) to a sub-zone of Child Zone is returned, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
+   3. If a delegation (referral) to a sub-zone of Child Zone is returned, follow that delegation, possibly in several steps, by repeating *A Query* and *AAAA Query*.
-   3. If a CNAME is returned, follow that, possibly in several steps, to resolve the name to IP addresses, if possible.
+   4. If a CNAME is returned, follow that, possibly in several steps, to resolve the name to IP addresses, if possible.
-   4. Ignore non-referral responses unless AA flag is set (cached data is not accepted).
+   5. Ignore non-referral responses unless AA flag is set (cached data is not accepted) and ignore response with any other [RCODE Name] than NoError.
-   5. Add found IP addresses for the name server names in *Name Servers*.
+   6. Add found IP addresses for the name server names in *Name Servers*.

-6. Output the *Name Servers*.
+6. Output the possibly empty *Name Servers* set.

 ### Outputs

-* The possibly empty set of name server names pointing at possibly empty sets of IP addresses.
+* A set of name server names pointing at possibly empty sets of IP addresses:
+  * Non-empty set: The normal case.
+  * Empty set: There are no [in-bailiwick] names or those are not defined in *Child Zone*, also a normal case.
+  * Undefined set: [Get-Del-NS-IPs] returned an empty or undefined set.

 ### Special procedural requirements